savolai/sleepCal/README.md

 ***

+This app is a strange loop

+Pardon the reference to the lovely book.

+With sleepCal, I decided to allow myself to go the easiest scripting route possible.
+In a way, this is not far from what scripting in Excel is like.
+No architecture, just very immediate goal centered coding.
+Definitely not software engineering, just easy coding.

+So the entire app is a single PHP file.
+(Okay, behind the scenes there’s another one that acts as an include wrapper, but has no actual domain functionality.)

+How does it work?
+Well, it takes advantage of PHP’s very simple way of passing parameters to the page to the program using the $_GET array.
+You enter any of the numerical parameters into the form and press submit.
+They get sent to the server and immediately passed back to the script itself, to produce a new page.

+(These are HTTP GET parameters, so you may want to check what those mean.
+Caveat: Always check user input from that array, it may be insecure and try to hack you.)

+Basically what happens is that if all of the numerical parameters are entered in an acceptable way, the table of sleeping times gets generated.
+If not, an error message is shown.
+This is what I mean by strange loop above: The script produces the same page from itself over and over again, just modified according to the parameter values.

+There is no client side logic.
+There are no pages for showing the results, separate from the form page itself.
+Even the CSS is inlined, because why not?
+There's only a single page to show it anyway.
+(Don't come whining to me about wasting bandwidth.
+The page is tiny anyway.)
+It's a kind of a strange loop.

 ## TODO - DEVELOPERS WANTED!

 if you would like to develop this further, patches are welcome and I could set up gitHub if you want to work through there.